 - Recreation, inland navigation and fish breeding.

-- Regulating and damming of rivers affect their natural flow.
+- Regulating and damming rivers affect their natural flow.

 - Poorer the habitats for the rivers’ aquatic life.

-- Fragment rivers make it difficult for aquatic fauna to migrate.
+- Fragmented rivers make it difficult for aquatic fauna to migrate.

-- Creating of large dams has been the cause of many new environmental movements like the ‘Narmada Bachao Andolan’ and the ‘Tehri Dam Andolan’ etc.
+- Creating of large dams has been the cause of many new environmental movements like the ‘Narmada Bachao Andolan’ and the ‘Tehri Dam Andolan’.

 - Many times local people had to give up their land, livelihood and their control over resources for the construction of the dam.

 Most of the objections to the projects arose due to their failure to achieve the purposes for which they were built.
-Most of the dams were constructed to control floods but, these dams have triggered floods.
+Most of the dams were constructed to control floods, but these dams have triggered floods.
 Dams have also caused extensive soil erosion.
-Excessive use of water has resulted in earthquakes, caused water-borne diseases and pests and pollution.
+Excessive use of water has resulted in earthquakes, water-borne diseases, pests and pollution.

-Have a look at the India Major Rivers and Dams in the map below:
+Have a look at India’s Major Rivers and Dams in the map below: